 Because the money you put into your 401(k) account is automatically withdrawn from your paycheck by your employer, you don't feel the pain of saving the money because you never had it in the first place.

-Saving for retirement is something many workers ease themselves into slowly, but with a 401(k) through your employer, there's no reason to hesitate.
+While some workers ease themselves into retirement slowly, there's no reason to hesitate when your employer is offering a 401(k) plan.
 You can hit the ground running from the very beginning of your career and get a jump-start on saving for your retirement years.
 Just be aware, as with other types of investment or retirement savings accounts, there is a penalty for early withdrawal and accounts fluctuate in value.

 Select the type – Roth or Traditional